 Her main profile is experimental movement and contemporary dance.
 She choreographs theatre pieces, films, TV advertisements, live performances and events.
-She regularly teaches improvisation at Budapest Contemporary Dance Academy and gives workshops related to Hodworks pieces.
+She regularly teaches improvisation and gives workshops related to Hodworks pieces.

 During studio work she creates intimate situations in which dancers are offered space and trust to open up their physicality, sensations, emotions and verbalism.
 Hód’s method is based on improvisation that appears in a structured frame on stage.
 She is not afraid working on the unknown.

 “In theater, presence interests me more and more: the simultaneous presence of the spectator and the performer and their complete certainty of each other’s presence.
 On the one hand, the performer is present with attention and conciousness, observing the spectator.
 The other side is a little more evident, the viewer observes the performer, which has a clear effect on them.
 This face-to-face situation is what is interesting in its simplicity.
 What effect do I have as a performer on my surroundings and what effect does it have in me that I have an audience while I’m sharing many things on the stage?”